5 Tips for Protecting Your Child from Nappy Rash When Swimming

 - Remove your child’s swim nappy as soon as they leave the water

-Disposable and reusable swim nappies are not designed to be absorbable, so they don’t draw liquid away from your baby’s bottom as regular disposable nappies do.
+Disposable and reusable swim nappies are not designed to be absorbent, so they don’t draw liquid away from your baby’s bottom as regular disposable nappies do.
 Removing the swim nappy as soon as your child leaves the pool will ensure their bottom isn’t in contact with a damp nappy for a prolonged period.

 - Apply a barrier cream before entering the water

 If your child is prone to nappy rash, help protect their skin by applying a layer of barrier cream before entering the pool.
 Speak to your GP or pharmacist about your best option for nappy rash creams and apply a layer before putting on your baby’s swim nappy.

 If your child suffers from sensitive skin and is prone to eczema or other rashes then the Warm In One range from Splash About is an excellent choice for swimwear.
 These specialist swimsuits can be worn over barrier creams to help protect babies with sensitive skin.

 - Invest in a neoprene reusable swim nappy

 Neoprene is a soft, pliable fabric that is anti-microbial and much gentler on babies’ bottoms than disposable swim nappies.
 The Happy Nappy™ is a reusable swim nappy made from neoprene that is kind to sensitive skin, especially when combined with one of Splash About’s Nappy Wraps:

 The super soft cotton Nappy Wrap forms part of the Happy Nappy double layer system and is the ideal choice if your little one is used to wearing cotton nappies.
 Simply pop the cotton Nappy Wrap on before the Happy Nappy™ so the cotton is next to babies skin.
 The Nappy Wrap also makes cleaning up after accidents much easier.